DanielGieseler/turing-machine-viz/README.md

 - The program syntax is simplified to a quadruple format, which permits all possible commands:
   - {current state, read symbol, operation (write (1 or 0), or move (L or R)), next state}.
 - The page instructions (in index.html) are also simplified in accordance to the previous change.
-- Cleaned the examples done in the old syntax, and substituted for others from the book ().
+- Cleaned the examples done in the old syntax, and substituted for others from the book (Computability: Computable Functions, Logic, and the Foundations of Mathematics - R. Epstein & W. Carnielli, chapter 9).

 # Setup
 - Clone the repository